Colic - learn more about your baby

 There may be other reasons why your baby is crying for a long time:

-A milk allergy is usually only seen when the child starts getting milk other than mother's milk, but in single children, you will sometimes see a reaction to the mother's milk if the nursing mother drinks cow's milk.
+Milk allergy.
+A milk allergy is usually only seen when the child begins to receive milk other than mother's milk, but in single children, you will sometimes see a reaction to the mother's milk if the nursing mother drinks cow's milk.